-- > ensuring land is suitable for development in the context of bush fire risk. - > ensuring new development on BFPL will comply with the Strategic Bushfire Management Standards. - > minimising reliance on performance-based solutions. - > providing adequate infrastructure associated with emergency evacuation and firefighting operations; and - > facilitating appropriate ongoing land management practices.
+- > ensuring land is suitable for development in the context of bush fire risk. - > ensuring new development on bushfire prone land will comply with the Strategic Bushfire Management Standards. - > minimising reliance on performance-based solutions. - > providing adequate infrastructure associated with emergency evacuation and firefighting operations; and - > facilitating appropriate ongoing land management practices.